 Barcelona is a breathtakingly picturesque city.
 With an abundance of stunning architecture, vibrant colours and fascinating people, the city offers endless inspiration for those with a creative mind and an eye for photography.
 We’ve whittled down our top 5 photography spots in Barcelona.
-Get your camera ready, get the creativity flowing and capture some of the timeless beauty of this unique city.
+Get your camera ready, get the creativity flowing.

 Bunkers del Carmel